PNG's Sanaria Butler & Katherine Page push each other to get better - Port Arthur News

 “It helps a lot,” Page said.
 “She makes me want to get better.”

-The sophomore said she learned a lot about competing at a high level after making state last year.
+The sophomore said she learned a lot about competing at a high level after making state in 2020.

 Butler is in her senior season and ran during the summer to help get a track scholarship.
 The work has paid off during the cross country season.

 “I wanted to do it to stay in shape, but it has helped me get a lot faster,” Butler said. “(Page) pushes me a lot to be better.
 I want to place high at regionals and make it to state.”